mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.1/index.md

 ## <a name="known-issues"></a>Known Issues and Limitations
 - DCOS-9751	- Marathon fails to authenticate with Mesos master during disabled -> permissive upgrade.
 - DCOS-18368 - The GUI installer has been retired in 1.11 and will no longer continue to function.
 It will be decommissioned in 1.12.
 For details of alternative installation methods, [view the documentation](https://docs.mesosphere.com/1.11/installing).
-- DCOS-19047 - `dcos-secrets` service is unavailable during upgrade from 1.10.x to 1.11.
+- DCOS-19047 - `dcos-secrets` service is unavailable during upgrade from 1.10.x to 1.11. [enterprise type="inline" size="small" /]
 - DCOS_OSS-2132	- `dcos-log` does not handle the journald files rotation properly.
 - INFINITY-3116	- Deleting failed mnist Tensorflow package never completes.